dwnstr/docs/pages/ulc/configuration/brake-extras.md

 ### ``disableExtras``

-A table with all extras that should be disabled while the brakign effect is activated.
+A table with all extras that should be disabled while the braking effect is activated.

 ## Real Brake Light Behavior